TheJaat/TheBootloader/README.md

 # TheBootloader

-TheBootloader is a simple 16-bit x86 bootloader written in assembly, designed to understand the fundamentals of low-level programming and system bootstrapping.
+TheBootloader is the multi stage bootloader for the TheTaaJ OS.

 ---